 Keep Your Herbs from Freezing over the Winter

-Edited by Jonathan, Eng, Lynn, Anonymous and 2 others
+Edited by Jonathan, Eng, Lynn, estrella sacragon and 1 other

 Herbs could be annual, biennial, or perennial.
 They could be tender, fragile or hardy.
 There are some herbs which could survive the winter without much care.
 There are others which just simply cry out for special attention.
 Below, learn how different herb types react to the coldest season of the year and how you could help this herbs survive and flourish up to the time spring comes around.